 Furthermore, the opportunity to grow your mobile app’s user acquisition rate through Apple Search Ads is currently available to all mobile marketers and developers with mobile apps on the App Store for either iPhone or iPad in more countries than ever before—the U.S., UK, Canada, Australia, New Zealand, Mexico, or Switzerland; countries that do not have a dedicated App Store default to the U.S. App Store.

 Assuming you’re on the hunt for mobile users in these countries, investing in Apple Search Ads seems like a no-brainer, right?
 Sure—but there are tools and strategies behind truly optimized Apple Search Ads campaign management that will allow you to rise above these already impressive results and extract even more revenue (and therefore mobile marketing-driven ROI).
+To learn more, keep reading or request a Branch demo.

 Select Search Ads Campaign Keywords and Negative Keywords Wisely